V2G-liberty/addon-v2g-liberty/v2g-liberty/DOCS.md

 4. When the restart finished the *V2G&nbsp;Liberty* menu item in the left menu should be visible, open this by clicking it.
 5. Now go to the settings tab.
 6. Review all sections of the page and complete the requested information as necessary.<br/>
    Unfortunately for upgrading users from the "Manual installation version", the settings are not automatically copied from the secrets file.
 But you can copy-paste them here.
 This is a one-time-only action.
-With future updates all settings remain un touched.
+With future updates all settings remain un-touched.

 ## Tips & tricks